-Port/Grp in the Line Profile
+B1 Prt/Grp and B2 Prt/Grp in the Line Profile

-Port/Grp Line Profile parameters specify line-by-line the interfaces that receive incoming calls.
-Incoming calls that first connect to the switched-56 channel of line #1 are received by the serial host port specified by Port/Grp of line #1.
-Calls coming in on the line #2 look to Port/Grp of line #2, and so on.
+B1 Prt/Grp and B2 Prt/Grp Line Profile parameters specify channel-by-channel and lineby-line the interfaces that receive incoming calls.
+Incoming calls on either channel of line #1 are received by the serial host port specified by B1 Prt/Grp or B2 Prt/Grp of line #1 which should both be set to the same value.
+Calls coming in on line #2 look to B1 Prt/ Grp and B2 Prt/Grp of line #2, and so on.
+(There is no way of predicting whether the B1 or B2 channel will receive an incoming call sent to a BRI line if both are available.
+Therefore, set B1 Prt/Grp and B2 Prt/Grp of the same line to the same serial port.)